Panel rejects using remaining virus aid on food stamps

 He said last week a mandate was appropriate, given the rising percentage of positive test results, the fact that the number of people hospitalized with COVID-19 has doubled in the past two weeks, new outbreaks at five nursing homes, and an “incredibly alarming rate” of community transmission by people who aren’t showing symptoms.

-More than 18,000 people have tested positive for the coronavirus in New Hampshire since the start of the pandemic, including 402 new cases announced Tuesday.
-There was one new death, for a total of 514.
+More than 18,000 people have tested positive for the coronavirus in New Hampshire since the start of the pandemic, including 445 new cases announced Monday.
+The number of deaths remained at 512.

 The seven-day rolling average of daily new cases in New Hampshire has risen over the past two weeks from 182 on Nov.
 8 to 418 on Sunday.